adhed/todo-app/README.md

 # What has been done
 * adding tasks
-* removing tasks
+* removing tasks (each one or all in the state)
-* filtering task
+* filter tasks by phrase
-* see founded phrases as highlighted parts of text
+* see found phrases as highlighted parts of a text
-* see how many tasks have been founded by filter
+* see how many tasks have been found by filter (for each state)
+* filter tasks by state (completed / active)
+* see how many tasks are in each state
+* toggle filter bar
+* localStorage support

 # What could be done in the future
-* store tasks in localStorage
+* prioriterize tasks
-* support filtering by multiple words
+* edit task's content
+* fix bugs with special chars in the filter e.g. /()][]